Chantilly, Oise: Geography

 Saint-Maximin lies to the north, Vineuil-Saint-Firmin to the northeast, Avilly-Saint-Léonard to the east, Pontarmé and Orry-la-Ville to the south-east, Coye-la-Forêt to the south, Lamorlaye to the southwest and Gouvieux to the west.

 Chantilly is the centre of an urban area that includes the communes of Avilly-Saint-Léonard, Boran-sur-Oise, Coye-la-Forêt, Gouvieux, Lamorlaye and Vineuil-Saint-Firmin.
 It is the third-largest urban area in the Oise and the seventh-largest in Hauts-de-France.
-It has no large businesses or heavy industry and 40% of the population works in Île-de-France, in other words the Paris area, or its closer suburbs, which are less than an hour away by train.
+It has no large businesses or heavy industry and 40% of the population works in Île-de-France.